alan-platform/alan-platform.github.io/pages/tutorials/ide-tutorial.md

 {:toc}

 ## Introduction
-In this tutorial you'll get familiar with the environment in which application on the Alan platform are created.
+In this tutorial you'll get familiar with the environment for creating Alan applications.

 ## Application for building applications
 For developing Alan applications we typically use an Integrated Development Environment (IDE): an application that provides the developer with a file and folder overview, a text editor that recognises the Alan code, and many other useful tools.